Shopify/ruby-style-guide/README.md

 * Avoid trailing whitespace.

-* Avoid extra whitespace, except for alignment purposes.
+* Avoid extra whitespace, except for indentation purposes.

 * End each file with a newline.